SAP/openui5-docs/docs/Step_2_Custom_Mock_Data_3118903.md

 You can now run the app again and see the mock data in your app.

 > Note:
 > In order to get realistic mock data you can call a real OData service directly in your browser to receive the real data of a given `Entity` or `EntitySet`.
 Make sure that you call the service with the system option `$format=json`, that is `http://services.odata.org/V2/Northwind/Northwind.svc/Products?$format=json`.
 This will return the data in JSON format, which is the format required for our mock data.
 This data is put into a local file in your application’s `webapp/localService/mockdata` folder.
 The file name is expected to be the name of the corresponding `EntitySet` ends with `.json`, for example `Products.json`.
 The obtained data from the OData service can serve as a first set of mock data, which you can change to your needs if necessary.
-SAP Web IDE also offers a dedicated editor for mock data that makes the maintenance of the data even easier.
 >
 >